jrekier/minimal-mistakes/_posts/2016-12-05-input-fortran.md

     allocate(input(numb_input))
 ```

-Then it goes through the file again, collects inputs and stack them in the memory with the appropriate type defined above.
+Then we go through the file again, collect the input and commit them to memory with the appropriate type defined above.

 ```fortran
 do while (ios == 0) ! read input